finos/common-domain-model/documentation/source/documentation.rst

 * **Linking of legal agreement into a contract object** through the CDM referencing mechanism.

-* **Mapping to ISDA Create derivative documentation negotiation platform** : Ingestion of JSON sample files generated from ISDA Create for samples of executed documents has been implemented to demonstrate connectivity between ISDA Create and the CDM.
+* **Mapping to ISDA Create derivative documentation negotiation platform** : Synonyms identified as belonging to ``ISDA_Create_1_0`` have been defined to establish mappings that support automated transformation of ISDA Create documents into objects that are compliant with the CDM.

-  * This approach provides validation of all the necessary permutations of elections and data associated with the supported agreements.
+  * The mapping between the two models through the use of Synonyms validated that all the necessary permutations of elections and data associated with the supported agreements have been replicated in the CDM
+  * Ingestion of JSON sample files generated from ISDA Create for samples of executed documents has been implemented in the ISDA CDM Portal to demonstrate this capability between ISDA Create and the CDM.
-  * A specific set of synonyms associated to the ``ISDA_Create_1_0`` source has been developed to establish mappings and enable this ingestion.
-More details on Synonyms are provided in the Mapping (Synonym) section of this document..
+  * More details on Synonyms are provided in the Mapping (Synonym) section of this document.

-  (NB: The ISDA CSA for Variation Margin is not yet represented in ISDA Create - the CDM representation of this document is tested with alternative external sample data.)
+.. note:: The CDM supports the ISDA CSA for Variation Margin, but this document is not yet represented in ISDA Create - the CDM representation of this document is tested with alternative external sample data.

 Design Principles